CockHeroJoe/CHAP/docs/index.md

 ### Configuration Files

 Configuration file(s) (of `yaml` format) can be manually prepared and edited.
 For power users, this may be faster than using the GUI.
-See [example](docs/rooster.yaml) settings config.
+See [example](rooster.yaml) settings config to get started.

 A Cock Hero video is defined by a top-level `settings.yaml` as well as many optional `round_config.yaml`s.
 The contents of each `round_config.yaml` may be included directly in the `settings.yaml`, or their paths may be listed instead.
 All paths may be relative (to the config file containing them) or absolute.